-Universal Electro-Optic Test Bench For IR Detectors
+Universal Electro-Optical Test Bench For IR Detectors

 Test any type of detectors with the BIRD Test bench

 Testing detectors requires the implementation of ultra-low noise driving electronics and presenting high quality optical stimuli to the detector under test.
 The BIRD 210 meets all these requirements and allows to test any type of detector by easily implementing the detector’s driving signals and providing exhaustive and accurate measurement results.

 3 Key Points